marcgeremias/marcgeremias/README.md

 ### Hi there 👋

-I am Marc Geremias Serra.
-I am from Barcelona (Spain), and currently doing my third year Computer Engineering at [La Salle Campus Barcelona](https://www.salleurl.edu).
-I am a tech enthusiast & I love to explore and learn about new things day after day.
+I am Marc Geremias Serra, from Blanes (Spain) and currently doing my third year Computer Engineering at [La Salle Campus Barcelona](https://www.salleurl.edu).
+As a tech enthusiast, I am always eager to learn about new and exciting developments in the field.
+I have a love for exploring and discovering new things, and I enjoy being self-taught.

 You can reach me here: